 - Close your existing account

 Tip: Don’t ignore mistakes in your credit record.
 If you are denied credit or not offered the best interest rate available because of inaccuracies in your credit report, be sure to dispute the inaccurate information.
-You may contact the credit reporting company and the creditor or other furnisher.
+You may contact the credit reporting company and the creditor.